 We therefore decided to conduct a survey on site seals with a large sample size (2,510 responses) and of recent date (Jan 9-11, 2013), testing up-to-date versions of 8 of the most popular site seals.

-Update October 2016: we have published an updated version of this “site seal trust” test at baymard.com/blog/perceived-security-of-payment-form also testing fake seals.
+Update October 2016: we have published an updated version of this “site seal trust” test at baymard.com/blog/perceived-security-of-payment-form also testing how much users actually trust “fake” seals.

 The following site seals were tested and the respondents had to click one of them as an answer to the following question: Which badge gives you the best sense of trust when paying online?